 The PERS Plan 1 member contribution rate is established by State statute at 6 percent.
 The employer contribution rate is developed by the Office of the State Actuary and includes an administrative expense component that is currently set at 0.18 percent.
 Each biennium, the state Pension Funding Council adopts Plan 1 employer contribution rates.
-The PERS Plan 1 required contribution rates (expressed as a percentage of covered payroll) for 2016 were as follows:
+The PERS Plan 1 required contribution rates (expressed as a percentage of covered payroll) for 2017 were as follows:

-PERS Plan 1
+PER S Plan 1

-Actual Contribution Rates: Employer Employee
+Actual Contribution Employer Employee

+Rates

+January - Ju ine 2017:

-PERS Plan 1 6.21% 6.00%
+PERS Plan 1 6.23% 6.00%

-PERS Plan 1 UAAL 4.77% 6.00%
+PERS Plan 1 UAAL 4.77%

-Administrative Fee 0.18%
+Administra tive Fee 0.18%

 Total 11.18% 6.00%

-Port of Benton's actual contributions to the plan \$0
+July - Dece mber 2017:

+PERS Plan 1 7.49% 6.00%